Jacopo-Spadon/Jacopo-Spadon/README.md

 <p><em>A Data Analyst | Organizer&Logistician | Shrewd Freethinker  🌍📊📈🚚🦉
 </em></p>

 Fabrum esse suae quemque fortunae.
-History, Bike and Code - not necessarity in that order...
+History, Bike and Code - not necessarily in that order...

 📫 How to reach me: